 The “cabin in the mountains” concept is so inviting to harried city-dwellers that virtually all Big Bear rentals are called cabins and/or are styled as cabins.
-This guide will introduce you to the various types of cabins in Big Bear and should help you find the perfect one for your getaway or vacation.
+This guide will introduce you to the various types of cabins available and should help you find the perfect one for your Big Bear getaway or vacation.

 Check the suggestions on this page for special offers and promotions.
 Often you can get a good deal, especially in the spring and autumn months.
-And, if your schedule allows, do consider autumn … it’s a spectacular time for a Big Bear getaway, replete with yellowing aspens, chilly night air and moist greenery bedding down for the winter.
+If your schedule allows, do consider autumn; it’s a spectacular time for a Big Bear getaway, replete with yellowing aspens, chilly night air and moist greenery bedding down for the winter.
 It’s a quieter time at Big Bear, following the fun-filled summer.
-Fall is when Big Bear cabins and the idea of some R&R in the great outdoors almost always elicits an “of course” response.
+Fall is when Big Bear cabins and the idea of some R&R in the great outdoors almost always elicits an “yes, please, of course” response.